- About Haileybury

 Forgotten school items should be clearly labelled with the student’s name and handed to our Security Staff at the nearest entrance to your child’s class.
 They will ensure they are given to the student.

 If you are called by our Medical Team to collect a sick child, they will advise which entrance you should come to and you will be directed to the correct Medical Base.

 The school will provide regular updates to parents via digital communication, including videos to demonstrate hygiene protocols.
 The following information will be shared in English, Russian and Kazakh:

-No, our intention is to bring year groups back in stages over the first week of term.
+No - we are bringing Years 10, 11 12 and 13 back in stages over the first week of Term 2.
 This will provide the time and space for all pupils to familiarise themselves with the new rules and routines.
 Our campus looks significantly different and we have prepared detailed plans for a safe return.